-Examples of non discretionary payments and loans from the Department for Work and Pensions (DWP)
+Non discretionary payments and loans from the Department for Work and Pensions (DWP)

 - Funeral Payments can help you with the cost of arranging a funeral.
 Remember to check to see whether you are entitled to receive this help before making any funeral arrangements.

 - Cold Weather Payments are made automatically to people who receive benefits such as Pension Credit or Income Support during periods (seven consecutive days) of exceptionally cold weather.